rizdaprasetya/vtweb-civicrm/README.md

   * Other configuration are optional, you may configure according to your needs.
   * Click **Save**
 2. Now click **Edit** on the newly created Veritrans Payment Processor
-3. Look at the URL, will be something like this `../admin.php?page=CiviCRM&q=civicrm%2Fadmin%2FpaymentProcessor&action=update&id=17&reset=1`, take note on the IDnumber on `&id=xx`, this IDnumber will be used for next step.
+3. On this Veritrans Payment Processor page look at the browser URL, will be something like this `../admin.php?page=CiviCRM&q=civicrm%2Fadmin%2FpaymentProcessor&action=update&id=17&reset=1`, take note on the IDnumber on `&id=xx`, this IDnumber will be used for next step.

 ### Veritrans&nbsp; MAP Configuration